Short Tails

-The Short Tails, also known as the Short Tail Gang for their distinctive short tailed jacket coats, were an 1880s-1890s Irish gang located in the Corlear's Hook section of the Lower East Side, on Rivington street in the vicinity of Mangin and Goerck streets of Manhattan, in New York City.
-The Eastman Gang were also headquartered around Corlear's Hook and may have had its beginnings as a break away gang of the Short Tail Gang.
+The Short Tails, also known as the Short Tail Gang for their distinctive short-tailed jacket coats, were an 1880s–1890s Irish gang located in the Corlear's Hook section of the Lower East Side, on Rivington Street in the vicinity of Mangin and Goerck Streets of Manhattan, in New York City.
+The Eastman Gang was also headquartered around Corlear's Hook and may have had its beginnings as a breakaway gang of the Short Tail Gang.

-The Short Tails, along with rival gangs the Daybreak Boys, the Patsy Conroy Gang, the Swamp Angels, and the Hook Gang, worked the New York City waterfront plundering ships of their cargo on the East River.
-The Short Tail Gang was photographed in 1887, under a pier by noted photographer Jacob Riis, being one of the few 19th century New York gangs to allow its members to be photographed.
+The Short Tails, along with rival gangs the Daybreak Boys, the Patsy Conroy Gang, the Swamp Angels, and the Hook Gang, worked the New York City waterfront, plundering ships of their cargo on the East River.
+The Short Tail Gang was photographed in 1887, under a pier by noted photographer Jacob Riis, being one of the few 19th-century New York gangs to allow its members to be photographed.
 In fear of being identified and arrested by the law, usually individual police mug shots were the only criminal pictures known to exist.

-An example of a fashionable short tailed jacket coat of the kind worn by the gang members of the Short Tails.
+An example of a fashionable short-tailed jacket coat of the kind worn by the gang members of the Short Tails.